Thomas, Michael. Man Gone Down. Black Cat 2007. F;5/12.

 It’s an exciting hard-to-put-down (unless you fall asleep during the long philosophical sections) book and we don’t know, and want to find out, what’s going to happen, until the very end.
 Recipe for a great thriller, right?
 There is championship jock suspense in his golf game with a Bentley-full of rich guys (he is of course, although broke, a scratch handicap who hasn’t played for a year but still can put the ball out 300 yards with a five iron) when he desperately needs the several thousand dollars at stake.
 Fantastic, but oh my lord what an awful lot of the stoned free association to plough through to get to the high-stakes golf.

-Mr. Thomas should write a thriller with his imaginary self as the hero, make five million, and quit his job at the university.
+Mr. Thomas should write a really good thriller with his imaginary self as the hero, make ten million, and quit his job at the university.
 Nothing wrong with fantasizing about being bulletproof and able to fly but I think this guy needs to lose the falsely humble pseudo-academic Clark Kent and stick to Superman.

-That, or lose the stuff that doesn’t make aesthetic sense, and write some real fiction.
+That, or lose the crap that doesn’t make aesthetic sense and write some real fiction.
 7.1